Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsiam.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awsiam",
-    "run_type": "exe",
+    "run_type": "exe"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "CreateUser",
-      "description": "This step attemps to create a user, randomly named.", },
+      "description": "This step attemps to create a user, randomly named."
+    },
     {
       "check_logical_name": "CreateGroup",
-      "description": "This step attemps to create a group, randomly named.", },
+      "description": "This step attemps to create a group, randomly named."
+    },
     {
       "check_logical_name": "AddUserToGroup",
-      "description": "This step attemps to add the newly created user to the newly created group.", },
+      "description": "This step attemps to add the newly created user to the newly created group."
+    },
     {
       "check_logical_name": "RemoveUserFromGroup",
-      "description": "This step attemps to remove the user from the group.", },
+      "description": "This step attemps to remove the user from the group."
+    },
     {
       "check_logical_name": "DeleteGroup",
-      "description": "This step attemps to delete the group.", },
+      "description": "This step attemps to delete the group."
+    },
     {
       "check_logical_name": "AttachPolicy",
-      "description": "This step attemps to attach the user to the given policy arn.", },
+      "description": "This step attemps to attach the user to the given policy arn."
+    },
     {
       "check_logical_name": "DetachPolicy",
-      "description": "This step attemps to detach the user from the given policy arn.", },
+      "description": "This step attemps to detach the user from the given policy arn."
+    },
     {
       "check_logical_name": "DeleteUser",
-      "description": "This step attemps to delete the user created in an earlier step.", },
+      "description": "This step attemps to delete the user created in an earlier step."
+    }
   ]
 }
 ```